xyzmjf/tautomatic/README.md

 This is used for convenient file format manipulation.

-[3] the density functional tight binding code (xtb) created by Grimme and co-workers and deseibed here:
+[3] the density functional tight binding code (xtb) created by Grimme and co-workers and described here:

 https://pubs.acs.org/doi/full/10.1021/acs.jctc.8b01176